rijx/react-for-geniuses/README.md

 code --install-extension dbaeumer.vscode-eslint --install-extension esbenp.prettier-vscode --install-extension orta.vscode-jest
 ```

+## Vocabulary

+- React: virtual DOM rendering library
+- Jest: used for unit tests
+- Babel: compiles modern JS to ES5 for older browsers
+- JSX: XML like syntax for calling React.createElement
+- (S)CSS: mark up rules for HTML elements
+- Webpack: bundles all code into one file
+- ESLint: staticly analyze your code for possible errors
+- Prettier: formats all code to one standard

 ## Changing the license

 This repository is licensed under the MIT license.
 You might now want to open source your project.
 If not, simply delete the license file.